Muscle Development and Promoting Topline

 Muscle development and promoting topline.

 What is topline and why does it matter?
 Good topline is something most horse owners strive to achieve.
 It showcases your horse at his very best.
 A horse also needs good topline and condition to protect his thoracic vertebrae when being ridden.
 If muscle development and promoting topline is your priority, then the right training and correct diet should be your focus.
-This will develop the muscles in the neck, over the back and loins and the top of the rump.

 How that muscle is distributed across the body is largely genetic.
 For example, a Quarter Horse has a higher proportion of fast twitch muscles which are bulkier than an Arab.
 An Arab has more slow twitch muscles.
 This is why their appearance is quite different with the quarter horse having well-developed gluteal (hind-quarter) muscles.